PrivacyPortfolio is a Limited Liability Corporation in the State of California, USA.

 Privacy Experiment #10: Regulating Health Information Exchanges

-directed to a secure portal they believe is hosted by their healthcare
+they are often directed to a secure portal they believe is hosted by their healthcare provider,

 A 'new' law, "The 21st Century Cures Act",

-prevent Health Information Exchanges (HIE's) from blocking access
+is intended to prevent Health Information Exchanges (HIE's) from blocking access requests from patients.

 Privacy Experiment #11: “Conducting Risk Assessments on the use of AI for Automated Decision-making”